s5uishida/open5gs_install_mongodb6_webui/README.md

 <h2 id="install_webui">Install Open5GS WebUI</h2>

-It is assumed that MongoDB 6.0 has been installed in advance.
+It is assumed that MongoDB 6.0 has been installed already.
 First, install Node.js.
 ```
 # apt install wget